giantswarm/fmt/go/idempotency_conventions.md

 ## Idempotent API

-- Name of the function should be a past tense verb prefixed with `Ensured`, e.g. `EnsureCreated` or `EnsureDeleted` (note `EnsureUpdated` makes little sense in idempotent APIs).
+- Name of the function should be a past tense verb prefixed with `Ensure`, e.g. `EnsureCreated` or `EnsureDeleted` (note `EnsureUpdated` makes little sense in idempotent APIs).
 - Such APIs should return errors only in exceptional circumstances like